devonwalshe/devonwalshe/README.md

 I’m Devon, senior engineer with over 15 years of professional experience as a software and data engineer.
 I’m naturally entrepreneurial and at my best solving complex, intransigent problems.
 In working relationships I value integrity, consistency and communication, and feel most comfortable connecting and delivering value between technical, business and creative leadership.
 I believe excellent work comes from excellent teams, and excellent teams are founded on the free sharing of ideas, constructive debate, and trust.

-Want to know more about me?
-[Check out my portfolio.](https://devonwalshe.github.io/)
+Want to know more?
+[Please visit my portfoilio](https://devonwalshe.github.io/portfolio)

 ## &#x1f4c8; GitHub Stats